Accommodation is payable on arrival

 Standard rooms have communal facilities that are shared with other guests.

-Yes, you are free to make your own arrangements if you wish.
+Yes, you are free to make your own arrangements if you wish!
+We offer a discounted rate for customers who choose to book their own accommodation.
 Simply advise us at the time of booking that you will be reserving your own accommodation, and inform us at your earliest convenience of the name and address of the Guesthouse once it has been booked.

 We kindly ask that your accommodation provider is located in central Inverness, otherwise your Driver-Guide will be unable to drop you off and collect you.

 Luggage is restricted to one medium sized suitcase per person.